Crohn’s disease causes inflammation, swelling, and irritation in the lining of the digestive tract.

 Biologic therapies can be a powerful tool in the treatment and management of Crohn’s disease.
 There are two different approaches to biologic therapy:

 - Top-down therapy means that biologic medications are started much earlier in the treatment process.
 This is now the preferred approach in many cases of moderate to severe Crohn’s disease.

-The medical community is split on which approach works best.
-There may not be one right answer.
-Different approaches may work better for different people depending on the severity and location of the disease.
+However, different approaches may work better for different people depending on the severity and location of the disease.

 Biologics tend to have fewer side effects that are less harsh than other Crohn’s disease medications, such as corticosteroids, which suppress the entire immune system.

-Still there are certain side effects you should know about before taking a biologic medicine.
+Still, there are certain side effects you should know about before taking a biologic medicine.

 Some common side effects of biologics include: